Check Fiber Internet Availability at Your Address

 Still, nearly half of U.S. households do not have access to fiber yet.
 Availability tends to be highest in cities and suburbs, while rural areas lag behind due to the cost of building new infrastructure.

-The fastest way to find out if fiber is available at your home is to enter your ZIP code or address into our search tool.
+The fastest way to find out if fiber is available at your address is to enter your full address into our search tool.

 Coverage changes often, and new fiber builds can appear in areas that didn’t have access just months earlier.